gophercon/talks/2025/Go Plays Nice With Your Computer - Race Detection and Freedom/README.md

 Go is great for writing concurrent programs, but even if you write logically sound programs, you can still give way to data-races that are compiler or hardware dependent.
 What can you do to prevent them?
 How does Go help you detect races, and how do the latest changes to TSAN affect a Go dev?

-In this demo, we explore the internals of Go's race detector, based on ThreadSanitizer (TSAN), and discover a fascinating connection between its core algorithm—Vector Clocks—and the principles of causality from Einstein's Special Relativity, as explored in the included papers by Einstein and F. Mattern.
-We will practically demonstrate the architectural leap from TSAN v2 (in Go 1.18) to TSAN v3 (in Go 1.19+), proving its massive improvements in scalability, speed, and memory efficiency.
+In this talk, we also explore the internals of Go's race detector, based on ThreadSanitizer (TSAN), and discover a fascinating connection between its core algorithm—Vector Clocks—and the principles of causality from Einstein's Special Relativity, as explored in the included papers by Einstein and F. Mattern.
+We will demonstrate the architectural leap from TSAN v2 (in Go 1.18) to TSAN v3 (in Go 1.19+), showing its massive improvements in scalability, speed, and memory efficiency.

 ### Links